1 year full-time

 Applicants will also need to be able to demonstrate their commitment to the programme, that they can take responsibility for their own learning, that they are non-judgmental and are able to show openness to new ideas.
-In addition, before registration students are asked to obtain an enhanced disclosure certificate from the DBS (Disclosure and Barring Service) and have an occupational health check.
+In addition, before registration students are asked to obtain an enhanced disclosure certificate from the DBS and an occupational health declaration.

 Students are asked to obtain an Enhanced Disclosure Certificate from the Disclosure and Barring Service (DBS) and an Occupational Health declaration and verification.

 Students will be assessed using written work (essays, case studies, reports) and practical work (interviews, group work, presentations).